 - Evening and Weekend Programs designed for those with daytime commitments.

-- Distance Education options that include a selection of audio courses.
+- Distance Education options that include a selection of online courses.

 - Public Lectures featuring Regent faculty and visiting scholars from around the world.

-- Conferences including the annual Pastors' Conference (May) as well as the Laing Lectures (October) that have attracted world-renowned scholars like Neil Postman, Albert Borgmann, and Margaret Visser.
+- Conferences including the annual Pastors' Conference (May) as well as the Laing Lectures that have attracted world-renowned scholars like Neil Postman, Albert Borgmann, and Margaret Visser.
 The 2016 Laing Lectures will be delivered by Iain McGilchrist on March 9 and 10.

 College facilities include: